top of page

 Risk reduction

-We help local, at risk communities to implement natural hazard risk reduction strategies.
+We help local communities to implement natural hazard risk reduction strategies.
 Our efforts have saved over 10,000 lives.

 Staff Highlight

-Above: Dr. Harris standing in front of Cherry Hill Elementary, a school he and others advocated for rebuilding to seismic code.
+Dr. Harris standing in front of Cherry Hill Elementary, one of the many schools he and others advocated for rebuilding to seismic code.
 Read more here.

 Ron Harris: Founder